List of Important Days in June

 • The day is celebrated to attract global attention to contribute to food security, human health, economic prosperity, agriculture market access, tourism and sustainable development and preventing food risks.

-• This year is the second World Food Safety Day.
+• In 2020, it was the second World Food Safety Day.

 • In 2019, the first World Food Safety Day was celebrated under the theme “The Future of Food Safety”.